Retro-Devils/Mugen-Pi-4/README.md

 - Return to Retropie then restart emulation station .

--If successful your game should be under wine/gamefoldername/ in retropie.
+- If successful your game should be under wine/gamefoldername/ in retropie.

 # Frequently Asked Questions.

 # Where/how do I get mugens?

--Heres a few sources for mugen and info.
+- Heres a few sources for mugen and info.

 - https://mugen.fandom.com/wiki/M.U.G.E.N